Understanding Trust Basics in Virginia. Experienced VA Will and Trust Attorneys Explain What You Need to Know

 Revocable Trust (also referred to as a living trust)

-In Virginia, both “revocable trust” and “living trust” refer to the same type of trust.
-This type of trust is created during the lifetime of the grantor and can be modified or revoked by the grantor.
+In Virginia, “Revocable Trust” and “Living Trust” refer to the same type of Trust.
+This Trust is created during the lifetime of the Settlor, who can modify or revoke it.

-Some people use the term “revocable trust” to emphasize that the trust can be modified or revoked, while others use the term “living trust” to emphasize that the trust is created during the grantor’s lifetime.
-However, in Virginia, these terms are interchangeable and refer to the same type of trust.
+Some people use the term “Revocable Trust” to emphasize that you can modify or revoke the Trust, while others use the term “Living Trust” to emphasize that the Settlor or Grantor creates the Trust during their lifetime.
+However, these terms are interchangeable in Virginia and refer to the same type of Trust.

 Irrevocable Trust

-An irrevocable trust is a trust you cannot change or revoke once created.
-This type of trust is often used for asset protection and tax planning.
+An irrevocable Trust cannot be changed or revoked once created.
+This type of Trust is often used for Asset Protection and tax planning.

 Testamentary Trust

-A testamentary trust is a trust that is created under a will and takes effect upon your death.
-This type of trust is typically used to provide for minor children or other beneficiaries who may not be capable of managing their inheritance on their own.
+A Testamentary Trust is created under a Will and takes effect upon your death.
+Grantors typically use this Trust to provide for minor children or other beneficiaries who may not be capable of managing their inheritance on their own.

 Special Needs Trust